 We hope you’re looking forward to coming to Sheffield but we know that you’ve probably got lots of questions too.
 Find out everything you need to know about moving into University accommodation, from what to bring to how to get here.

 The pre-arrival accommodation E-induction is available for students who are moving in during September and February.
-The E-induction is accessed through MUSE, once you have accepted your accommodation contract.
+The E-induction is accessed through MUSE, after you have accepted your accommodation contract.

 Everything you need to know